-If you switch between 2 suppliers that are both signed up to the ESG then your switch should complete within 21 days:
+If you switch between 2 energy providers that are both signed up to the ESG then your switch should complete within 21 days:

-Day 1 – Your new provider notifies your current provider that you are switching to them and sends you details of your new energy agreement.
+Day 1 – Your new provider notifies your existing provider that you will be moving, and will send you details of your new energy agreement.

-Day 14 – The cooling off period, in which you can cancel a switch with no consequences and stay with your current provider ends.
-Your new and current provider agree on the same meter reading at which to transfer your fees to ensure you are not charged twice during this time.
+Day 14 – The cooling off period, in which you can cancel a switch with no consequences and stay with your current provider, comes to an end.
+Your new and existing provider agree on the same meter reading at which to transfer your fees to ensure you are not charged twice during this time.